-Allegations of Fraud and Corruption.
+&lt;sup>13 Allegations of Fraud and Corruption.
 The Bank has established administrative procedures for cases of allegations of fraud and corruption within the procurement process or the execution of a contract financed by the Bank which are available at the Bank's website (www.iadb.org), as updated from time to time.
-To that effect any complaint shall be submitted to the Bank's Office of Institutional Integrity (OII) for the appropriate investigation.
-Allegations may be presented confidentially or anonymously.
+To that effect any complaint shall be submitted to the Bank for the appropriate investigation.
+Allegations shall be presented to the Office of Institutional Integrity (OII) confidentially or anonymously.